Bootstrap for Lattice Yang-Mills theory: Bootstrap algorithm

-One possible choice of the adjoint operator $\mathcal{O}^\dagger$ is to take the Hermitian conjugate operator\cite{Anderson:2016rcw, Lin:2020mme, Kazakov:2021lel}.
-For a Wilson path, the Hermitian conjugation corresponds to just the reversed path.
+One of possible adjoint operators $\mathcal{O}^\dagger$ comes from taking the Hermitian conjugation~\cite{Anderson:2016rcw, Lin:2020mme, Kazakov:2021lel}.
+For a Wilson path, the Hermitian conjugation corresponds to reversing the path.
 By taking a linear combination of all Wilson paths $0\to x$ (between the points \(0\) and \(x\)), with arbitrary coefficients, we can get non-trivial positivity conditions from their inner product.
-For example, for the paths \(0\rightarrow(1,1)\), at the lowest length cutoff=2, the positivity condition reads:
+For example, we have only two paths \(0\rightarrow(1,1)\), at \(L_{\mathrm{max}}=2\)